 Applicants with the full Cambridge PreU (2-3 Principal Subjects plus Global Perspectives and/or Short Course) will be considered on an individual basis.

 Please note this grid does not include the full information for Computer Science programmes.
 Please see the 'Value of the scholarship' tab for more information.

 The following terms and conditions are relating to 2020 entry only.

 - Students must be undertaking a full time course at City on 1st December 2020 to be eligible to receive The Lord Mayor of London Scholarship of Academic Excellence.

 - Students must be new entrants to Higher Education i.e. have not previously studied all or any part of an Undergraduate degree either in the UK or elsewhere.

-- Only students paying tuition fees of £9,435 per academic year are eligible for an award.
+- Only students paying the full UK/EU tuition fee, as set by the UK government, are eligible for an award.

 - Students must be commencing the first year of their degree as a new student i.e. those commencing in Year 2 or 3 will not be eligible.

 - Scholarships are only awarded in Year 1.
 Year 0 students progressing to Year 1 will not be eligible.

 - The Scholarship is available to all undergraduate students assessed as 'Home/EU' by City, University of London who meet the eligibility requirements.